 We know that trauma profoundly affects our body.
-In ‘Trauma and the Body: Somatisation and Dissociation’ we looked at how trauma greatly increases the risk of heart disease, diabetes, cancer and some autoimmune disorders.
+In ‘Trauma and the Body: Somatisation and Dissociation’ I looked at how trauma greatly increases the risk of heart disease, diabetes, cancer and some autoimmune disorders.
 We looked at body memories and how our experience of pain is influenced by our psychological state.

 We all know instinctively that our bodies influence our brains, and our brains influence our bodies, but we don’t always know why.
 That’s what is unpacked in this course, to see if, in our fight against trauma, there are other tools and strategies that we can use, on top of our standard talking therapies approaches.

-This course is rooted in a combination of the latest research alongside my own journey: from years battling chronic fatigue syndrome and DID to vastly improved health, both physically and mentally.
-At the end of this course, my goal is that we’ll all have a much clearer idea of what we can do to help both ourselves and our clients be in the best shape possible, both mentally and physically, so that recovery from trauma isn’t just a pipe-dream, but a solid plan.
+This course is rooted in a combination of the latest research alongside my own journey: from years battling with chronic fatigue syndrome and dissociative identity disorder to vastly improved health, both physically and mentally.
+At the end of this course, my goal is that we’ll all have a much clearer idea of what we can do to help both ourselves and our clients be in the best shape possible, both mentally and physically, so that recovery from the impacts of trauma isn’t just a pipe-dream, but a solid plan.